Friday, August 8, 2008

 Sudan and China have a fairly enduring relationship.
 During a good part of Sudan's North-South civil war China only had small ties to the country, sharing Sudan with Europe and the US.
 After Bashirs came to power in a Coop on June 30, 1989, business continued as usual, as did the Civil War.
 It was not until the late 90s and early 2000s that American and European companies (for the most part) were barred doing business in the country, thanks to human rights lobbying.
 (Talisman Oil, a Canadian Company completely left Sudan in early 2004 following several pipeline bombings it was one of, if not the last remaining Western oil interest in Sudan.)

-investments in Sudan, both commercially and politically.
+As the West was pulling out, China was dedicating more and more to Sudan, and Africa in general.
+Currently, China does have large investments in Sudan, both commercially and politically.
 Regarding Oil, China is leading developer of reserves in Sudan, and currently takes between 40 to 80 percent of its production, or about six percent of Chinas total usage.

-concern regarding rumors of Sudan President Omar al-Bashirs indictmentsaying it could throw all possibilities at peace in Darfur out the window.
+Last month, Sudan's President Bashir was recommended to be arrested by Luis Moreno-Ocampo, a prosecutor for the International Criminal Court.
+Days before the actual announcement, Chinas UN ambassador had expressed concern regarding rumors of Sudan President Omar al-Bashirs indictmentsaying it could throw all possibilities at peace in Darfur out the window.
 Sudan's UN ambassador responded similarly, saying the arrest would lead to grave consequences.
 ICC judges are not expected to make a ruling for or against Bashirs arrest until October or November, so it is not an imminent threat.
 (Note: there are currently no Darfur peace processes on the table.)

-open old wounds.
+Some do say, however, that Bashirs indictment could open old wounds.
 If anything is threatening to flare up, its the continual on-again off-again civil war between Sudan's Northern, predominantly Muslim population, and its Southern nominally Christian/animistic South.
 A rocky peace was declared in 2005, but anything could push things over the edge.

-China and Russia.
+Once the indictment was officially announced, the Sudanese UN ambassador is said to have sought help with the Security Council via China and Russia.
 As early as July 13, both UNSC membershad informally pledged support to Sudan's government.As of July 31, China has urged the UN to suspend the indictment of Bashir.

-Article 16, a measure that allows the UNSC to suspend the ICC proceedingsfor 12 months, renewable indefinitely.
+The African Union, Arab League, Non-Aligned Movement, and the Organization of Islamic Conference have all called for invoking Article 16, a measure that allows the UNSC to suspend the ICC proceedingsfor 12 months, renewable indefinitely.
 The US, on the other hand, is firmly against freezing the indictment.

-that two other arrest warrants were issued last year, both of which Khartoum has refused to turn over.
+Although, even with an arrest warrant, it is unlikely that Bashir would be easy to get, seeing that two other arrest warrants were issued last year, both of which Khartoum has refused to turn over.
 Yet, Western diplomats say Mr. Bashir could escape indictment if he ended what they see as impunity for two men the ICC charged last year over Darfur.
 This presents a way out for Bashir, but should he do so, the move would probably be viewed as bargaining sovereignty for safety.

-Sovereignty.
+So, why do Russia and China support someone like Bashir and Sudan?
+The main reason is Sovereignty.
 In these types of events, particularly in cases involving Sudan, China acts the way it does almost in a treat other how you would like to be treated sort of way.
 It has done this in two ways over the years.
 First, imagine what China would do if a high ranking Party member were indicted by the ICC.
 They would more than likely never get to that point, thanks to a UNSC veto, but if they couldnt veto they would avoid extradition.
 In this case they solidify the power they hold over their people, ensuring that there can be no one above the state.
 This takes out any possibility at international oversight, so the state is the last word.

 A second example of this type of action regards how China, in the past, has addressed Sudan's problems in Darfur and the civil war in the South as Issues that Sudan must deal with alone.
 Think of Southern Sudan and Darfur as provinces in China like Xinjiang, Tibet, or Taiwan.
 China does have problems on and off with these regions, and is constantly preparing for the possibility of secession.
 If this were to happen to China, it would want support from its allies in unifying itself, but would not want others to get involved in anyway, for fear of helping the rebellious break up China.
 Sudan is a sovereign nation with territorial problems that China believed should be solved internally.

-Dong Feng Military Trucks, Chinese anti-aircraft guns, and Fantan fighter jets have been sold or given to Sudan by China, in possible violation of a UN arms embargo to the region.
+For a time, this meant even militarily helping Sudan.
+The BBC reported that Dong Feng Military Trucks, Chinese anti-aircraft guns, and Fantan fighter jets have been sold or given to Sudan by China, in possible violation of a UN arms embargo to the region.
 The BBC believes that some equipment arrived before, and some after the embargo, and that the Chinese are training Sudanese to pilot the jets (yet another breach of the sanctions).
 China maintains that it does not sell weapons to countries on the embargo list.However, a new report was just released naming China as the top violator of the Sudan embargo.
 One problem with this report was that it just names China, not differentiating from official government policy, the military acting of its own accord without the Center noticing, or of possible smuggling in general of Chinese Arms.
 It is possible that the Chinese government (like many other weapon making countries) sold the Sudanese government arms legally before the embargo, and other sales after the embargo were made (with or without official permission) by people with access to the equipment.

+Even with all of the negative things that have come out of Chinas weapons sales and initial inaction, China has helped make some positive action in the last two years.
 Last year, China began pestering Bashir into accepting UN troops and other decrees to prevent further problems in Darfur.
 The UN peacekeeping troops are foundering, but not because of China.
 It is because other countries failing to send the number of troops they pledged.
 (The current number of peacekeepers is around 9,100, with a pledged total of 26,000.)
 China has sent most, if not all, of the troops it committed.
 Seeing how understaffed the peacekeepers are, that is more than many other countries can say.

 Chinas state papers tend to do a lot of personal stories, especially if it fits in with the propaganda of the day.
 Shortly after the ICC indicted Bashir, China Daily released a nice puff piece, connecting the tragic earthquake to honorable peacekeeping in Darfur.
 It did this through Sichuan native and current S. Darfur Peacekeeper, Ma Sijian.
+The article was very positive, saying the Chinese peacekeepers have done much good, building roads, bridges and wells.

 While that is true, there are always negatives.
-In particular a Chinese engineering project, building a hydropower dam, that has so far
+In particular a Chinese engineering project, building a hydropower dam, that has so far flooded at least 7 villages, and could flood as many as 25.
+The Sudanesegovernment is still in talks with villagers to relocate.

 As with everything, the relationship between Sudan and China is complicated.
 For both countries, the positives are great: Beijinggets more oil and another African supporter of One China; Khartoumgets money, at least some of which goes into modernizing the city and to a much lesser extent the country.
 Unfortunately weapons sales also play a part in the relationship, whether official or unofficial.
 This has helped bring conflict to Sudan (to be honest, even without Chinese arms Sudan still would have gotten guns and Darfur would still be a problem) and made China lose some international face.
 Sure, Chinadragged its feet in the beginning of the UN peacekeeping process, but that is the general nature of Chinese foreign policy: wait until you have to act, then act.
 In this case Chinabalanced when it had to act, with how it would like to be treated in such an event, but ended up having to change position, acting when the bad international PR forced them to act.
 It is still commendable that they convinced Bashir to allow peacekeeping troops, and sent many troops themselves.
-There have been
+There have been successes and failures, but its a start.

 Monday, April 21, 2008